adinrichter/CS_code_summary/README.md

 </div>
 ```

-I also used another modal to bring up a pop-up confirming that the message was deleted.
+I also used another modal to bring up a pop-up confirming that the message was deleted
 ```
 <div class="modal fade" id="deleteConfirmation" tabindex="-1" role="alert" aria-hidden="true">
     <div class="modal-dialog" role="document">